qazbnm456/ZhConversion/CONTRIBUTING.md

 - Each word should be added in lexical order and conform to the style
 - Description should be clear and concise (read it out loud to be sure)
-- Description should be listed in next line
+- Description should be added in next line

 Please contribute words you have used or are familiar with.
 This will help ensure high-quality entries.